ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 +--------------------------+-------------------------------------------------------------------------------+

 The order of execution first determines the direction of the method and the starting event using the *BoundaryType*.
-Once the starting event is determined, the filterExpression is applied in the direction requested to determine potential return values.
+After the starting event is determined, the filterExpression is applied in the direction requested to determine potential return values.
 Then, *skip* is applied to pass over the specified number of events, including any calculated events.